magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_evening-sitting.md

 Evening Sitting
 ===============

-\<span class="dropcaps-first"\>I\</span\>\<span class="dropcaps-words"\>
+<span class="dropcaps-first" markdown="1">I</span><span
-would like to ask\</span\> you about your practice.
+class="dropcaps-words" markdown="1"> would like to ask</span>&nbsp;
+you about your practice.
 You have all been practising meditation here, but are you sure about the practice yet?
 Ask yourselves, are you confident about the practice yet?
 These days there are all sorts of meditation teachers around, both monks and lay teachers, and I’m afraid it will cause you to be full of doubts and uncertainty about what you are doing.
 This is why I am asking.
 As far as Buddhist practice is concerned, there is really nothing greater or higher than these teachings of the Buddha which you have been practising with here.
 If you have a clear understanding of them, it will give rise to an absolutely firm and unwavering peace in your heart and mind.

-Making the mind peaceful is known as practising meditation, or practising The mind is something which is extremely changeable and unreliable.
+Making the mind peaceful is known as practising meditation, or practising samādhi.
+The mind is something which is extremely changeable and unreliable.
 Observing from your practice so far, have you seen this yet?
 Some days you practise sitting meditation and in no time at all the mind is calm, other days you sit and whatever you do there’s no calm – the mind constantly struggles to get away, until it eventually does.
 Some days it goes well, some days it’s awful.
 This is the way the mind displays these different conditions for you to see.
-You must understand that the eight factors of the merge in samādhi and They don’t come together anywhere else.
+You must understand that the eight factors of the Noble Eightfold Path merge in sīla, samādhi and paññā.
+They don’t come together anywhere else.
 This means that when you bring the factors of your practice together, there must be sīla, there must be samādhi and there must be paññā present together in the mind.
 It means that in practising meditation right here and now, you are creating the causes for the Path to arise in a very direct way.

 In sitting meditation you are taught to close your eyes so that you don’t spend your time looking at different things.
 This is because the